 "Hope and Resilience at the End of Life" Educational Conference

-West Orange, NJ – In March 2018, Barnabas Health Hospice/VNA of Central Jersey Hospice and the Rutgers University School of Nursing will co-host an educational end-of-life conference, "Hope and Resilience at the End-of-Life."
-The program will be held on Wednesday and Thursday, March 7 and 8, at the Hyatt Regency, located at 2 Albany Street in New Brunswick.
+West Orange, NJ – In May 2018, Barnabas Health Hospice/VNA of Central Jersey Hospice and the Rutgers University School of Nursing will co-host an educational end-of-life conference, "Hope and Resilience at the End-of-Life."
+The program will be held on Tuesday and Wednesday, May 22-23, 2018 at the Atrium in Somerset NJ.

 The conference will feature presentations from nationally recognized physicians and other health care leaders including keynote speakers BJ Miller, MD, and Jessica Zitter, MD, author of Extreme Measures.
 Both will address the conference theme of instilling hope for terminally-ill patients to have a positive life experience until the very end.

 In recognition of National Hospice and Palliative Care Month in November, early registration discounts are available through November 30.
 Health care professionals and students, religious leaders, volunteers, and community members are invited to attend.
 Approximately 12.5 continuing education contact hours will be offered.
 To register, visit nursing.rutgers.edu/CE.

 "Through this conference RWJBarnabas Health and Rutgers University further integrate the academic strength of Rutgers and the clinical strength and expertise of RWJBarnabas Health and VNA’s Hospice," said Megan Knight, Director of Development & Community Outreach of Barnabas Health Hospice & VNA of Central Jersey Hospice.
 "The event is the first of many anticipated joint efforts to create a united front in New Jersey for delivering the highest-quality, home-based health care and advanced care services."